A beloved punter walks into a bar: How Jon Ryan spent the day of his Seahawks release

 You get what you neeeeed

-Ryan — a 13th-year veteran with 914 career punts (and seven touchdowns) to his name — never wanted this.
-When the Seahawks drafted Ray Guy Award-winner Michael Dickson in the fifth round of the 2018 NFL Draft, he didn’t like it, but he accepted it.
+Ryan — a 13-year veteran with 914 career punts (and seven touchdowns) to his name — never wanted this.
+When the Seahawks drafted Ray Guy Award-winner Michael Dickson in the fifth round of the 2018 NFL draft, he didn’t like it, but he accepted it.
 He vowed to compete.

 Now that competition is over, and it’s finally time to leave.

-It’s 2:55 p.m., and Ryan takes a lap down the bar, smiling for photos and saying goodbyes.
+It’s 2:55 p.m., and Ryan takes a lap down the bar, smiling for photos and saying good-byes.
 A fan insists on paying his tab.
 He argues but ultimately relents.
 Outside, the Seattle skyline is ensconced in a thick layer of smoke.

 Suddenly, Ryan’s future is equally clouded.